Nutritionist Ilene, I eat mostly fruit for my carbohydrates. How much fruit is too much?

 - Dried fruit

 Concentrated fructose choices without fiber to avoid

 - Sugary drinks like soda, sweet teas and flavored coffees.

 Have a nutrition related question?
 Contact Ilene Yalen, MSRD at firstname.lastname@example.org.

-Ilene Yalen is the Registered Dietitian working with WellAmerica to help promote the health and wellbeing of others by assessing individual nutritional needs, providing educational posts and handouts, creating healthy recipes and by giving nutritional presentations.
+Ilene Yalen is the Registered Dietitian working with WellAmerica to help promote health and well being.